-To be considered full-time, students must carry a minimum load of twelve (12) credit hours per semester which is a normal academic load.
+To be considered full-time, graduate students must carry a minimum load of six (6) credit hours per semester which is a normal academic load.
 Full-time doctoral candidate students must carry a minimum load of three (3) credit hours per semester while in dissertation courses.